 When Do You Need a Root Canal Treatment?

-Some of the signs to look for that may indicate a need for a root canal include, tenderness to touch or chewing, prolonged sensitivity to cold or heat, swelling, drainage, tenderness in the lymph nodes, tooth discoloration, and tenderness in the nearby bone and gum tissues.
+Some of the signs to look for that may indicate a need for a endodontic treatment include, tenderness to touch or chewing, prolonged sensitivity to cold or heat, swelling, drainage, tenderness in the lymph nodes, tooth discoloration, and tenderness in the nearby bone and gum tissues.
 Sometimes, however, you may not experience any of the above but a root canal is still indicated.

 Root Canal Treatment